supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/19-Stream-Power-BI.md

-# Create a realtime report with Azure Stream Analytics and Microsoft Power BI
+# Lab 19: Create a realtime report with Azure Stream Analytics and Microsoft Power BI

 Data analytics solutions often include a requirement to ingest and process *streams* of data.
 Stream processing differs from batch processing in that streams are generally *boundless* - in other words they are continuous sources of data that must be processed perpetually rather than at fixed intervals.